Paying your taxes

 What amount of taxes do I have to pay?

 The amount of the tax deducted depends on your marriage status, the amount of your salary and your tax code.
 In Germany there are six tax codes.
-Your tax code is in your payroll statements, which you get from the employer.
-The tax code is determined by the annual tax return that you must submit to the tax office.
+Your tax code is in your payroll statements, which you get from the employer. if needed (for example after a marriage) you can apply for a change of tax class.
+Please contact the tax office responsible for you to do this.

 As an employee, you pay income tax which is deducted from your salary.
 This is composed as follows: